-And then the second problem: licenses are lost when changing hands.
-Of course this does not always have to be the case, but the house will be re-inspected.
-And since the rules and the laundry list of requirements have been tightened, there is a chance that an apartment with an existing license will not pass the inspection round this time.
-Of course, it is not an option to keep the license in the name of the old owner, as the latter will still be responsible in case of violations, insurance issues or complaints.
+And then the second problem: licenses are lost when the property is sold.
+Of course, this is not always the case, but the house will need to be re-inspected.
+Since the rules and list of requirements have been tightened, an apartment with an existing license may not pass the inspection round again.
+Of course, keeping the license in the old owner’s name is not an option, as the latter will still be responsible in case of violations, insurance issues or complaints.

-Possibilities for rental and return on investment in Valencia
+Possibilities for Rental and Return on Investment in Valencia

 Are there other options?
 Absolutely.

-Medium-term rental (aimed at expats, students or people who want to emigrate, but first want to rent temporarily) is a potentially lucrative market.
-The tenants often deal with the house very differently than during a holiday stay and in addition, you can often expect 20-30% more income than with long-term rental.
-This is because less is available for medium-term rental and the prices can therefore be used higher.
-With medium and long-term rentals, you are less flexible to enjoy your apartment in Valencia yourself, but it might be something to think about.
-Because you earn back on your investment that way!
+Medium-term rental (aimed at expats, students or people who want to emigrate but first want to rent temporarily) is a potentially lucrative market.
+The tenants often deal with the house very differently than during a holiday stay, and in addition, you can often expect 20-30% more income than with long-term rental.
+This is because fewer medium-term rentals are available, and the prices are therefore higher.
+It’s also beneficial that you do not need a license for this type of rental.

-Whichever form of rental you choose, we are happy to help you find the right apartment: the Dream Properties Valencia team is ready for you!
+Whichever form of rental you choose, we are happy to help you find the right property and the best return on your investment.